scriptify/Chnl/README.md

 No matter if I connect a song, mic input or even a synthesizer.

 __Therefore I created _Chnl_.__

+__Attention__: Since the [webaudio-effect-unit](https://github.com/scriptify/webaudio-effect-unit) has reached v.1.1.0, the way how the effects work has changed.
+Have a look at it's repository for more details.
+Make sure to do this __BEFORE__ you update.
+If you have difficulties or question, just open an issue!
+I am always glad if I can help. :smile:
 ## Installation
 Via npm
 ```